dilshankarunarathne/herb-classifier-backend/docs/installation.md

 2.

 3. Create a database for the application with the name `herb` and grant all privileges to a user with the name `root`.
+If you want to use a different database name or a different user name, you can change the database configurations in the `config.py` file in the root directory of the project.

 4. Import the database dump from `herb.sql` file in the root directory of the project.
 You can find the `herb.sql` file in the `resources` directory of the project.